cuttage/Basic-React-App/README.md

 # Web App - Basic request example BASIC

 A fully functional one-page web app in ReactJS.
-Content (text) is fake and for showcasing purpose only.
+Content (text) is fake and for showcasing purposes only.
 This example is a marketing lead generation page connectable to Google Forms.
+Design and fonts are curated by the author and for showcasing purpose only.
 This is a basic request example of a basic web app.

 ## Available Scripts